wso2/docs-is/en/docs/learn/configuring-recaptcha-for-self-registration.md

     ![self-registration-enable-recaptcha](../assets/img/using-wso2-identity-server/self-registration-enable-recaptcha.png)
 7. You have now successfully configured reCaptcha for the self registration flow.
-Start the WSO2 Identity Server and log in to the My Account using the following link:
+Start the WSO2 Identity Server and log in to the My Account portal using the following link:
     <https://localhost:9443/myaccount>

     !!! tip